-The Business demography data have been produced in line with a European Union regulation – the Structural Business Statistics (SBS) recast Regulation 295/2008 – this specifies the need for the annual collection of these data.
-The methodology and definitions used in order to create the data can be found in the joint Eurostat and Organisation for Economic Co-operation and Development (OECD) manual on business demography.
+The Business demography data have been produced in line with a European Union regulation, the SBS recast Regulation 295/2008, which specifies the need for the annual collection of these data.
+The methodology and definitions used to create the data can be found in the joint Eurostat and Organisation for Economic Co-operation and Development (OECD) manual on business demography.

-Regional analyses are provided for Value Added Tax and/or Pay As You Earn - based businesses.
+Regional analyses are provided for VAT- and/or PAYE-based businesses.
 The location of the business is generally the main operating site or the head office.

-The geographies presented in the publication for England and Wales are created from Middle layer Super Output Areas (MSOA) derived from Output Area , the stable geographic building block now being used to produce statistics.
+The geographies presented in the publication for England and Wales are created from Middle layer Super Output Areas (MSOAs) derived from output area, the stable geographic building block now being used to produce statistics.
 District, county and region figures are aggregations of these MSOAs.

-For Scotland, the geographies relate to “intermediate zones”, a layer equivalent to MSOA.
-From 2011, the Northern Ireland geographies relate to Lower layer Super Output Areas , a geographic hierarchy designed to improve the reporting of small area statistics.
+For Scotland, the geographies relate to “intermediate zones”, a layer equivalent to an MSOA.
+From 2011, the Northern Ireland geographies relate to Lower layer Super Output Areas (LSOAs), a geographic hierarchy designed to improve the reporting of small area statistics.